TFITZ57/FINTECH_Project_2/README.md

    - The weights for each model were determined based on its performance on a validation dataset, with higher-performing models given more weight in the final
      prediction.

+## Model Complexity :
+   - We carefully considered the complexity of each LSTM model in the ensemble to balance model performance and overfitting.
+   - Model complexity was adjusted by varying the number of LSTM units, layers, and other architectural parameters to achieve optimal performance.

+## Regularization Techniques :
+Regularization techniques are essential components of the Bitcoin Prediction Model, designed to prevent overfitting and improve the model's generalization performance.
+Here's how regularization techniques are applied in the context of the Bitcoin Prediction Model, as demonstrated in the previous code and slide show:

+1. **Dropout:**
+   - Dropout is a widely used regularization technique that involves randomly deactivating a fraction of neurons during training, effectively introducing noise and preventing co-adaptation of neurons.
+   - In the Bitcoin Prediction Model, dropout layers can be incorporated into the LSTM architecture to randomly drop units (neurons) along with their connections during training.
+   - By randomly dropping units, dropout helps prevent over-reliance on specific features or neurons, encouraging the model to learn more robust and generalizable representations.

+2. **L1/L2 Regularization:**
+   - L1 and L2 regularization impose penalties on the model's weights to discourage overly complex solutions and prevent overfitting.
+   - In the context of the Bitcoin Prediction Model, L1 and L2 regularization terms can be added to the loss function during training, penalizing large weights.
+   - L1 regularization (Lasso) adds the absolute value of the weights to the loss function, encouraging sparsity by driving some weights to zero.
+   - L2 regularization (Ridge) adds the squared magnitude of the weights to the loss function, penalizing large weights without driving them to zero.
+   - By adding regularization terms to the loss function, L1/L2 regularization encourages the model to learn simpler and more generalizable patterns from the data, reducing the risk of overfitting.

+3. **Recurrent Dropout:**
+   - Recurrent Dropout is a variant of dropout specifically designed for recurrent neural networks (RNNs) like LSTM.
+   - In the Bitcoin Prediction Model, recurrent dropout can be applied to the LSTM layers to randomly mask inputs or states during training.
+   - By randomly masking inputs or states, recurrent dropout prevents LSTM cells from memorizing sequences too perfectly, promoting better generalization to unseen data.

+4. **Implementation:**
+   - Regularization techniques such as dropout, L1/L2 regularization, and recurrent dropout can be implemented using TensorFlow's built-in layers or custom regularizers.
+   - These regularization techniques are typically configured during the construction of the LSTM model, allowing for fine-tuning of regularization strength and application to specific layers.
+   - By incorporating regularization techniques into the Bitcoin Prediction Model, the model becomes more resilient to overfitting and better equipped to make accurate predictions on unseen cryptocurrency price data.

+In summary, regularization techniques play a crucial role in enhancing the Bitcoin Prediction Model's performance by preventing overfitting and improving generalization.
+By incorporating dropout, L1/L2 regularization, and recurrent dropout, the model becomes more robust and reliable for predicting cryptocurrency price movements in dynamic market conditions.